+Paradise.
 This is most people’s understanding of Hawaii.
 There are palm trees swaying in the wind, a gentle surf, and pineapples.
-Sometimes they imagine macadamia nuts and hula dancers, but overall it’s more tropical beach than tropical rain forest.
-These images just scratch the surface of Hawaiian potential, however, and completely ignore the colonial history that brought us the state of Hawaii in the first place.
+Sometimes we imagine macadamia nuts and hula dancers, but overall it’s more tropical beach than rain forest.
+But such images just scratch the surface of Hawaiian potential, and all the many unique things to do on Oahu and the Big Island.
+Not to mention, they completely ignore the colonial history that brought us the state of Hawaii in the first place.

 In fact, like most things thriving on the Hawaiian islands, pineapples, macadamia nuts, and sugar cane aren’t even native to Hawaii, but rather were brought by colonists centuries ago.
 Over the decades, land owners of varying sizes have tried to bring other faraway tropical plants to grow on the islands, one of which they brought over several times: Theobroma cacao.